karimosman181/goEmailChecker/README.md

 # goEmailChecker

-Email Verifier Tool With Golang
+simple api for Email Verifier Tool With Golang